-1.6.1 Maximise solar gain in cool months, minimise solar gain in hot months
+2.6.1 Maximise solar gain in cool months, minimise solar gain in hot months

-Solar gain is heat transfer into the building that occurs because of solar radiation (or the sun) entering into the dwelling.
+Solar gain is heat transfer into the building that occurs because of solar radiation entering the dwelling.
 Controlling the effects of solar radiation on the dwelling means controlling how much of the sun's energy reaches the internal spaces of the dwelling.